wanghaisheng/responsive-landing-page-starter/content/blog/en/auto-layout-for-vonage-video-application.md

 ## Conclusion

-This was a quick demo to showcase how you can get easy auto layout for your Vonage Video Application.
-For creating a quick, easy and streamlined multi party Video Application using Vonage API you can make use of [Vonage Video Express](https://tokbox.com/developer/video-express/).
-Video Express actually uses `opentok-layout-js` and wraps our OpenTok client sdk to make building Multiparty Video application easier.
-You can get started with Vonage Video Express with [this article by Enrico](https://learn.vonage.com/blog/2021/09/27/create-a-multiparty-video-app-with-the-new-video-express/).
+This was a quick explanation to showcase how you can achieve a responsive layout for your Vonage Video application.

+For an even quicker path to creating a multi-party video application, you can make use of [Vonage Video Express](https://tokbox.com/developer/video-express/).
+Video Express uses `opentok-layout-js` and wraps our OpenTok Client SDK.
+You can learn how to use Vonage Video Express with [this article](https://learn.vonage.com/blog/2021/09/27/create-a-multiparty-video-app-with-the-new-video-express/) by Enrico.

 You can reach out to us via [Twitter](https://twitter.com/vonagedev) or [Slack](https://developer.nexmo.com/community/slack).